JustCallMeRay/YouAlreadyKnowCpp/README.md

 - Must be freed when done with
 - Cannot be used again after free

-Modern languages handle all this for us, C++ offers all common data structures whithout need to mess with memory.
+Modern languages handle all this for us, C++ offers all common data structures without need to mess with memory.

+---

 ## How to be safe